silaspe/maths/docs/quadratic.md

+Welcome to the hidden page that is not listed on the home page or the dropdown menu.
+Anyways, let's do the

 ## quadratic

 $$ ax^2 + bx + c = (d) x^2 + (-d(s_1 + s_2)) x + (d s_1 s_2) = d(x - s_1)(x - s_2) $$